-- In any case not involving employment discrimination, within 90 days of receiving a complaint, the district shall complete its investigation and forward a copy of the investigative report to the State Chancellor, a copy or summary of the report to the complainant, and written notice setting forth all of the following to both the complainant and the Chancellor: - The determination of the DISTRICT CEO as to whether there is probable cause to believe discrimination occurred with respect to each allegation in the complaint; - A description of actions taken, if any, to prevent similar problems from occurring in the future; - o The proposed resolution of the complaint; and - o The complainant's right to appeal to the district governing board and the Chancellor. - In any case involving employment discrimination, within 90 days of receiving a complaint, the district shall complete its investigation and forward a copy or summary of the report to the complainant, and written notice setting forth all the following to the complainant: - The determination of the DISTRICT CEO as to whether there is probable cause to believe discrimination occurred with respect to each allegation in the complaint; - A description of actions taken, if any, to prevent similar problems from occurring in the future: - o The proposed resolution of the complaint; and - The complainant's right to appeal to the district governing board and to file a complaint with Department of Fair Employment and Housing or the U.S Equal Employment Opportunity Commission.
+• In any case not involving employment discrimination, within 90 days of receiving a formal complaint, the district shall complete its investigation and forward a copy of the investigative report to the Chancellor of the California Community Colleges, a copy or summary of the report to both parties, and written notice setting forth all of the following to both the complainant and the Chancellor:

+- The determination of the President/Chief Executive Officer as to whether there is probable cause to believe discrimination occurred with respect to each allegation in the complaint; - A description of actions taken, if any, to prevent similar problems from occurring in the future; - The proposed resolution of the complaint; and - The complainant's right to appeal to the District governing board and the Chancellor California Community Colleges. - In any case involving employment discrimination, within 90 days of receiving a formal complaint, the district shall complete its investigation and forward a copy or summary of the report to the complainant and written notice setting forth all the following to the complainant: - The determination of the President/Chief Executive Officer as to whether there is probable cause to believe discrimination occurred with respect to each allegation in the complaint; - A description of actions taken, if any, to prevent similar problems from occurring in the future; - The proposed resolution of the complaint; and - The complainant's right to appeal to the district governing board and to file a complaint with Department of Fair Employment and Housing or the U.S Equal Employment Opportunity Commission.